mfornos/awesome-microservices/README.md

 ## Emerging Technologies

-- [Enso](https://enso.org/) - Visual and textual functional programming language with a focus on productivity, collaboration and development ergonomics.
 - [Holochain](https://holochain.org/) - A framework for distributed applications, allowing you to build apps without any network constraints.
 This means every user controls their own data, and it can't be sold or exposed to third parties.
 - [Ops](https://ops.city/) - Free open source tool to build, run and deploy existing linux applications as unikernels.
 - [SAFE Network](https://safenetwork.tech/) - Powered by the spare capacity of everyday computers, SAFE replaces the vulnerable structure of the existing Web with a decentralised, autonomous network.
 One that is secure, and accessible to everyone.